korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 So, we've got the class House, with an instance variable, also known as a field called color.
 Now also we have got a main method in a Main class (all the way below).
-Now this code in the main method. is creating instances of the house class, changing the color, and printing out the result.
+Now this code in the main method is creating instances of the house class, changing the color, and printing out the result.
 So let's actually go through line by line, and see what happens when this code is executed.
 Line-1 is :